teambit/docs/docs/aspects/teambit.react/react/react.docs.md

   }
 }
 ```
-> You can create variants according to namespace by using {} around the variant key.
-By placing all your customized environments in a single namespace, let's say 'environments' or 'extensions' you can apply `teambit.harmony/aspect` to all items with that namespace to ensure that all the environments in your workspace have the correct configuration

 Validate the above by running `bit env` and see that the extension-component has `teambit.harmony/aspect` set as its environment.